Software Development

 Digital Design and Computer Architecture (DDCA)

-There is an excellent undergrad ETH Zurich course here that is fully open and doesn't require a physics background.
+There is an excellent ETH Zurich undergrad course that is fully open and doesn't require a physics background.
 It focuses on modern and future hardware, I guarantee you will like this course it's not like any other architecture courses I've seen.
+The lectures are live streamed with breaks included so aren't 2hrs long you can skip at least an hour per lecture.

-Casually watching the YouTube lectures you're interested in and reading some of papers is enough but there is also an opportunity for us to try some FPGA programming with the labs.
-Vivado software is used however you can also use OCaml to run the same simulations since Vivado is a ridiculously large download (60g!!).
+Casually watching the YouTube lectures you're interested in and reading some of papers is enough but there is also an opportunity to try some FPGA programming with the labs.
+Vivado software is used however you can also use OCaml to run similar simulations since Vivado is a ridiculously large download (60g!!).

 TODO